A Whiplash Injury can impact your life in a major way

 For impartial, free advice give us a call at 0808 164 9153.
 We will tell you whether or not you can make a claim.
 However, we won’t ever pressure you or rush you into getting one started.

-Make your claim for whiplash
+Make your claim for a whiplash Injury

 Road accidents often cause whiplash.
 However, it also may be caused by other kinds of accidents when your neck is jolted suddenly.
 We might be able to assist you with making a compensation claim if over the past three years you have suffered from whiplash that someone else caused.